tcwangshiqi-columbia/Neurify/README.md

 # Neurify (NIPS'18)
 Neurify is an efficient formal verification system for analyzing self-defined properties on given neural networks.
 It leverages symbolic linear relaxations based on symbolic interval analysis to provide tight output approximations.
 For cases unproved, it can further use linear solver to cut down false positives.
 In general, it is fast and can scale to large networks (e.g., over 10,000 ReLUs).

 You can find detailed description of Neurify in paper [Efficient Formal Safety Analysis of Neural Networks](https://arxiv.org/abs/1809.08098).
+Neurify is a followup paper upon a previous state-of-the-art verification system ReluVal.
+You can find the detailed description of symbolic interval analysis in paper [Formal Security Analysis of Neural Networks using Symbolic Intervals](https://arxiv.org/pdf/1804.10829.pdf).

 This repository contains the implementation of Neurify and the evalutions on convolutional MNIST models, convolutional DAVE models, ACAS Xu models and Drebin models described in the paper.